tsunami416604/azure-docs.hu-hu/articles/active-directory-b2c/active-directory-b2c-tutorials-spa-webapi.md

 ### <a name="run-the-single-page-app"></a>Az egyoldalas alkalmazás futtatása

-1. Nyisson meg egy konzolablak ablakát, és váltson a Node. js-mintát tartalmazó könyvtárra.
+1. Open a console window and change to the directory containing the Node.js sample.
 Példa:

     `cd active-directory-b2c-javascript-msal-singlepageapp`